 So yea, between Leh and Sarchu, the road was no less than a racing track, giving a little offroading between Sarchu and Zing-Zing Bar, before getting better again all the way to Keylong.

 From Keylong to Manali you will find Rohtang Pass (a nearly 4000m high mountain pass) that, anyway, stays in a perfect condition throughout the season.
-To make it even better, BRO is currently making a tunnel to avoid the mountains pass and make the route operational throughout the year.
+To make it even better, BRO is currently making a tunnel to avoid Rohtang Pass and make this Ladakh road trip doable throughout the year.

-One full tank of my Jawa was enough between the two farthest petrol stations on the way – Leh and Tandi.
-In fact, I had enough petrol left in my tank at Tandi that I could do all the way from Leh to Manali with one full tank.
+One full tank was enough between the two farthest petrol stations on the way – Leh and Tandi.
+In fact, I had enough petrol left in my tank at Tandi that I could do all the way from Leh to Manali in one full tank.